taitus/consuldemocracy/docs/en/features/user_content_translations.md

 #### Configuring LLM provider, model

 Boot up your application, then navigate to Admin > Global Settings and choose LLM Settings tab.
-LLM provider, model can be selected here, depending on which configuration requirements you met inside `secrets.yml` file.
-If you configured a provider, but it's still greyed out, it means that it's not satifying [RubyLLM's requirement for your provider](https://rubyllm.com/configuration#global-configuration-rubyllmconfigure).
+Your provider and the model to use for translations can be selected here.

 <img width="1288" height="928" alt="Consul LLM Settings" src="../../img/translations/remote_translations/display-llm-translations.png" />

+If you have configured LLM credentials in `secrets.yml` file, but that provider is still disabled on the dropdown list, you are missing some [required fields for your provider](https://rubyllm.com/configuration#global-configuration-rubyllmconfigure).

 #### Configuring LLM prompt